-Now when you are completely aware of ISP tracking, I am sure you are curious about knowing the ways to stop ISP from tracking you.
+Now that you are entirely aware of ISP tracking, I am sure you are curious about how to stop ISP from tracking you.

-Luckily, there are effective ways to get rid of this situation and the privacy threats linked to ISP tracking.
+Luckily, there are effective ways to eliminate this situation and the privacy threats linked to ISP tracking.
 However, you should keep in mind that not every method provides you with complete protection.

-The ways I am going to discuss with you could work well in combination with another solution or could be enough alone.
+The ways I will discuss with you could work well with another solution or be enough alone.

 Let’s find out.